Matias Laine

-Matias Laine (born 25 April 1990 in Joensuu) is a Finnish former racing driver.
+Matias Roni Rikunpoika Laine (born 25 April 1990 in Joensuu) is a Finnish former racing driver.

 Career

 Laine during Race 1 of the 2014 Formula Renault 3.5 Series season at Moscow Raceway.

 Karting

 Laine began his motorsport career in karting in 2003, finishing as runner-up in the Finnish Raket Cup Championship.
 In 2005 he won the Finnish Championship for the ICA Junior class.

 Formula Renault

 Laine began his formula racing career in the 2008 Formula Renault 2.0 UK Winter Cup season with CR Scuderia.
 He finished ninth in the championship with 50 points.
 He also completed two races of 2008 Portugal Winter Series FR2.0 at Estoril.
 Laine finished third and thirteenth in those races.

 The following season, Laine competed in both the Formula Renault 2.0 UK and Eurocup Formula Renault 2.0 championships for CRS Racing and Motopark Academy respectively.
 He finished fourteenth in the UK standings, scoring points in each of the twelve races, before injury curtailed his season at Snetterton.
 In the Eurocup, he took 22nd place in the championship with six points that were earned in the second race at Silverstone Circuit.